Prairie City SVRA

 Wet Weather Closure (WWC) Information

-A Wet Weather Closure policy and process are being implemented on January 17, 2023 WWC Posted Order.
+A Wet Weather Closure policy and process was implemented on January 17, 2023 WWC Posted Order.
 Recommendations for closures will be provided to the Sector Manager by a Prairie City Staff Team, on a daily basis.

 Factors considered include seasonal precipitation totals, soil type, soil saturation/condition, presence of standing water, safety, and the imminent weather forecast.